 You will submit your review in plain text.
 Compose it in a notepad or just in a regular email, then cut and paste it into the box to the right of the paper in canvas/crocodoc.
-If you need to use pdf for equations or whatever, that's OK to add in addition to the text comments...tex..doc and .docx formats are NOT OK FOR REVIEWS.
+If you need to use pdf for equations or whatever, that's OK to add in addition to the text comments...tex .doc and .docx formats are NOT OK FOR REVIEWS.
+You should also upload a duplicate of your txt or pdf to the Peer Review assignments on canvas, so that I can comment back to you and grade them.